getindiekit/indiekit/docs/concepts.md

 ## Publication

-A publication is any website to which you are publishing content via Indiekit.
+A publication is any website to which you are publishing content to via Indiekit.

 ## Publication preset